ItalyPaleAle/smpcli/docs/stkcli_site_get.md

 Show the details of a site configured in the node.

-Specify the primary domain name (no aliases) with the '--domain' parameter to select the site.
+Specify the primary domain name (no aliases) with the `--domain` parameter to select the site.

 ```